uni-helper/vite-plugin-uni-pages/README.md

 import { defineUniPages } from '@uni-helper/vite-plugin-uni-pages'

 export default defineUniPages({
-  // You can also define pages fields, which have the highest priority.priority.
+  // You can also define pages fields, which have the highest priority.
   pages: [],
   globalStyle: {
     navigationBarTextStyle: 'black',